Religious groups in UK failing children over sex abuse, report says

 - It heard evidence from 648 witnesses over four years, with the final public hearing coming in December 2020

-- The hearings have led to 15 reports so far and a final report will be published in 2022
+- The hearings have led to 16 reports so far, with another three to come this year.
+A final report will be published in 2022

 Read more here.